aras-ozkan/Modeling-Late-Payments-For-Credit-Card-Bills/README.md

 # Modeling-Late-Payments-For-Credit-Card-Bills

 In this project my task was to predict 3 different targets.
 They are all binary classification and have the same data fields.
+First target corresponds to whether or not the customer will delay his/her credit card bill for 1 day.
+Second target corresponds to a delay of 30 or more days.
+Third target corresponds to a delay of 60 or more days.
+1 is for delay and 0 is for no delay.
 Data Preprocess:
 The given data had many NaN values.
 I had to remove columns that have more than 40% NaN values with eraseUnwanted(data) method.
 After this I had to fill remaining NaN values in data.
 For number values that are missing, I used filling with mean.
 For String values, I used filling with most frequent.
 In order to have same features in test and train data, I added test data to train data as new data points and sent the joint data points through the same preprocess.